A History of Europe

 Of the big five, four were modern nation-states.
 A nation-state is easy to define; it is a country where most of the people share the same language and religion.
 At least 90% of all Frenchmen spoke French as their first language and the same percentage belonged to the Catholic Church.
 More than eight out of every ten Prussians were German (the rest were mostly Poles), and of the Germans 70% were Protestant.
 The Tsar had some big minorities among his subjects (Poles, Finns, Estonians, Latvians, Lithuanians, Jews, Caucasians, various Turkic groups and Siberians), but that still left some fifty million who were Orthodox Eastern Slavs.
 And the inhabitants of the British Isles were 90% English-speaking and 70% Protestant; only on Ireland were there enough of another persuasion to cause unrest.
 Countries like these are easy to hold together; once united they tend to stay that way.
 Austria's subjects were 80% Catholic, but that is where Austrian unity ended.
 What the Austrian emperor really ruled was an ethnic mishmash that must have made him groan every time he thought about it.
 He and eight million of his subjects were German, but twice as many were Slavs from seven ethnic groups (Czechs, Slovaks, Poles, Ukrainians, Slovenes, Croats and Serbs), topped off with five million Hungarians, five million Italians and two million Romanians.
 What sort of nation did that make?

 The answer is none at all.
 The Austrian Empire was an accident of history, a portfolio of real estate whose individual pieces the Hapsburg family had inherited, conquered or annexed over the centuries.
 The Congress of Vienna had tidied it up so that it formed a single block of land with no separate pieces like Belgium, but nobody could do anything about the lack of ethnic unity.
 Demands for autonomy or independence were already being voiced by the Italians and Hungarians; one day most of the Slavs would do the same.
-This led to a scene where the advisors of Emperor Francis I recommended that he appoint one of his subjects as a minister.
+This led to a scene where the advisors of Emperor Francis I recommended that he appoint someone he had never heard of as a minister.
 When the emperor asked why, they answered, "Because he is a patriot," and the emperor said irritably, "Yes, but is he a patriot for me?"

 One ethnic group gave the emperor the loyalty he wanted, the Germans of his Austrian homeland.
 In return he cherished them; they manned the bureaucracy, ran the army and generally reaped the benefits of the empire.
 Maybe it was an old-fashioned way to run things, but every year that the system stayed in business was a good year for the Germans.
 Consequently, Emperor Ferdinand II's motto was "Reign and change nothing"; maybe other people would benefit from change, but the Hapsburgs could only lose.